Air quality issues are a major concern, both for local area residents and any communities downwind of an operational

 A I R Q U A L I T Y

-Consultant studies* show that air quality will be negatively affected, not only at the McCormick pit itself but also significantly along the haul route north on Heart Lake Rd. and East and West along Charleston Sideroad.
+Consultant studies* show that air quality will be negatively affected, not only at the McCormick pit itself but also significantly along the haul route across the neighbouring pits to Hwy.10, north and south on Hwy.10. and East and West along Charleston Sideroad.
 Property owners along those roads will be subject to the health impacts, not to mention the safety issues and reduced property values.

 January 17, 2014 - Peel Region Medical Officer of Health Dr. David Mowat wrote to the Ministries of Environment and Natural Resources requesting assessment and monitoring of the cumulative impact of aggregate operations on local air quality.
 PitSense commends this initiative.